 Make your way to Guthrie this December to listen to the sweet sounds of carolers dressed in period clothing, browse store windows during Victorian Walk Evenings to see costumed residents portraying scenes of everyday Victorian life, sip wassail or shop for antiques and unique gift items in the many stores and boutiques that line the main thoroughfare.
-For a special treat, catch a performance of A Territorial Christmas Carol, an Oklahoma-themed version of the Dickens classic A Christmas Carol, at the historic Pollard Theatre while you’re in town.
+For a special treat, catch a performance of a classic holiday tale at the historic Pollard Theatre while you’re in town.

 Traveler’s Note: Make sure to check the dates when specific activities will be available during the Territorial Christmas Celebration, as a handful of the events mentioned above may fall on various days.